 - There is no single fingerprint database where you can receive accurate and comprehensive results.

-- The FBI does not have an obligation to ensure that the FBI fingerprinting database is accurate or updated.
+- The FBI is not obligated to ensure that the FBI fingerprinting database is accurate or updated.

-- The Department of Justice states that the FBI fingerprint database is missing final disposition information for approximately 50% of its records and recommends that users check primary sources, like county courthouses, for the most complete and up-to-date information.1
+- The Department of Justice has confirmed that the FBI fingerprint database is missing final disposition information for approximately 50% of its records.
+They recommend that users check primary sources, like county courthouses, for the most complete and up-to-date information.1

-- State audits have proven most fingerprint-based records to be weeks and months out of date due to inconsistent reporting standards.2,3,4
+- State audits have proven most fingerprint-based records to be weeks and or even months out of date due to inconsistent reporting standards.2,3,4

 - Fingerprint records often do not comply with EEOC and FCRA compliance guidance.

-- FBI Identification Records often contain arrest records without complete dispositions which, per some State Laws, may not be considered in hiring decisions due to the disproportionate impact on minority communities.
+- FBI Identification Records often contain arrest records without complete dispositions.
+Per some State Laws, employers may not use these records when considering hiring due to the disproportionate impact on minority communities.

 - When using a fingerprint database, employers are still required to follow federal and state employment laws.